vking34/aws-developer-associate/s3/README.md

 - Eventual Consistency for DELETES and PUTS of existing objects

     - If we read object after updating, we might get the older version

+## Replication

+- Must __enable versioning in source and destination__

+- Cross Region Replication (CRR): compliance, lower latency access, replication across accounts

+- Same Region Replication (SRR): log aggregation, live replication between production and test accounts

+- Buckets can be in different accounts

+- Copying is asynchronous

+- Must give proper IAM permissions to S3

+- After activating, only new objects are replicated (not retroactive)

+- For DELETE operations:
+    - a delete marker is not replicated (can be enabled)
+    - deleted objects are not replicated

+- No chaining of replication